Ta-Ha (طه)

 Themes and Subject Matter of Surah Ta-Ha (طه)

-Surah Ta-Ha was revealed before the migration period when Muslims were fewer and used to pray in a confined place.
+Surah Ta-Ha was revealed before the migration period, when Muslims were fewer and used to pray in a confined place.
 Allah (سُبْحَانَهُ وَتَعَالَى) begins the surah beautifully by comforting Muhammad (ﷺ), saying, “We have not sent down the Quran to you that you should be burdened, but as admonition for him who fears…”

-A great part of the surah is dedicated to the story of Hazrat Musa (عَلَيْهِ ٱلسَّلَامُ), the miracles Allah granted him to defeat the Pharoah and spread the words of Allah.
-Allah says to His Prophet (ﷺ), “Has the story of Moses come to you?” and explains how Musa (عَلَيْهِ ٱلسَّلَامُ) saw a fire when he was with his family, he made them stay and moved towards the fire alone which was actually from Allah.
+A great part of the surah is dedicated to the story of Hazrat Musa (عَلَيْهِ ٱلسَّلَامُ), the miracles Allah granted him to defeat the Pharaoh and spread the words of Allah.
+Allah says to His Prophet (ﷺ), “Has the story of Moses come to you?” and explains how Musa (عَلَيْهِ ٱلسَّلَامُ) saw a fire when he was with his family, he made them stay and moved towards the fire alone, which was actually from Allah.

 Upon reaching there, Musa (عَلَيْهِ ٱلسَّلَامُ) had a conversation with his Lord and was granted Prophethood.
 This surah goes in depth about all the struggles faced by Musa (عَلَيْهِ ٱلسَّلَامُ) as he became a Prophet and how he faced much more than all the other Prophets.
 All these struggles and hardships were closely related to the life of the Prophet (ﷺ), and it was discussed in the surah to comfort and assure Rasool Allah (ﷺ) how challenges come in the life of Prophets and how Allah (سُبْحَانَهُ وَتَعَالَى) makes His Prophets succeed against His enemies.